Youplala/DateABot/data/nlu.md

 - let's fuck
 - i want to get you pregnant
 - i will impregnate you
+- do you want to fuck me ?
+- Let's have sex

 ## regex:Do you know
 - Do you know